numpy/numpy/doc/neps/missing-data.rst

     Returns false if the array has no NA support.
 Returns true if the array has NA support AND there is an NA anywhere in the array.

+The format of the mask itself is designed to indicate whether an element is masked or not, as well as contain a payload so that multiple different NAs with different payloads can be used in the future.
+Initially, we will simply use the payload 0.

+In order to allow the combination of masks to be a simple 'min' operation, we make the dtype be npy_uint8, and use bit 7 to indicate whether the value with mask 'm' is masked ((m&0x80) == 0) or unmasked ((m&0x80) == 0x80).
+The rest of the bits are the payload, which is (m&0x7f).
+A consequence of this is that payloads with smaller values are propagated.
+This design gives 128 payload values to masked elements, and 128 payload values to unmasked elements.

 ********************************************
 C Iterator API Changes: Iteration With Masks